Your Freelance SEO Content Writer for Hire

 5. Keyword(s) Analysis

 There are multiple keyword variations.
-I’ll take these into account not for the sake of stuffing them all into the content but to get a better understanding of the search intent.
+I’ll take these into account not for the sake of including all of them but to get a better understanding of the search intent.

 • Ahrefs